 There are many reasons for choosing organic products.
 Research is showing that organic produce can be more nutrient-dense.
 But, most people choose organic to avoid the toxins found in non-organic food.
 They also value organic farmers’ environmental stewardship.
-Organic farming practices protect the soil and the quality of our air and water.
+Organic farming practices build up the soil and protect the quality of our air and water.

 A study published in the July 2104 British Journal of Nutrition reveals that organic crops have higher levels of antioxidants than conventional crops.
 British researchers conducted meta-analyses based on 343 peer-reviewed publications.
 They also found that organic crops have lower levels of toxic metals and pesticide residues.

 Study confirms organic tomatoes have higher antioxidant levels than non-organic tomatoes.
 Tomatoes contain carotenoid pigments such as lycopene, associated with bone health, reduced risk of prostate cancer, and decreasing sun damage by UV radiation.
 Here’s the full study published in the May 2014 IOSR Journal of Agriculture and Veterinary Science.